 Here, you will discover interesting places in the heart of London that all revolve around the story of Twinings Tea.
 Just as choice finest tea leaves steep to make aromatic tea, these tales are steeped in English history, yet not often accurately documented.

 What you read will give new meaning to a stroll along the Strand to visit an iconic tea shop.

 Thomas Twining had originally started selling tea from his coffee shop.
 The business grew rapidly.
 Coffee shops were the centre from which disseminated commercial information and society gossip, and as the oracles of information, they became gathering places for intellectuals.

 When Thomas Twining opened the first tea shop in London, tea was a new and untested drink.
 At the time, water was generally unsanitary and most people drank spirits or ales.

 As the business grew, so did Thomas’s eventually successful lobbying to government to lower the taxes on tea.
 These were double per cup as that of coffee and were holding back the advancement of commerce.

 The tea taxes drove a black market in cheap contraband.
 As poorer people couldn’t afford tea at its finest quality, they suffered from those who made unsavoury and even poisonous concoctions that were sold as tea.

 These could have a basis of a variety of other material but were made to look like tea by adding such things as copper carbonate and lead chromate.
 By contrast, the addition of sheep manure, which was also used, seems pretty minor.

-Following the cholera epidemic of 1854 when unsanitary drinking water was correctly established as the cause, The Metropolitan Drinking Fountain and Cattle Trough Association was established in 1859.
+Following the cholera epidemic of 1854 ,when unsanitary drinking water was correctly established as the cause, in 1859 The Metropolitan Drinking Fountain and Cattle Trough Association was established.